Programming & VR

 OpenGLContext

 This project provides a learning environment for new Python OpenGL programmers.
-It provides a cross-GUI interface abstraction that lets you run the same demonstrations in a number of different GUI libraries.
-It also includes fairly extensive VRML97 loading capabilities.
+It includes fairly extensive VRML97 loading capabilities.

 StarPy